A Head in the Polls: Plot

 The election race for President of Earth is in full swing, with two identical clones as the only candidates.
 Leela, appalled by the apathy of the Planet Express crew, exhorts them to register to vote.
 Meanwhile, a mining disaster sends the price of titanium through the roof, and Bender seizes the opportunity to make a quick buck by pawning his 40% titanium body.

 As a head with a pile of cash, Bender begins enjoying his new lifestyle.
-During a trip to the Hall of Presidents in the New New York Head Museum, Richard Nixon's head ruins Bender's illusions about the glamour of a life without a body.
+During a trip to the Hall of presidents in the New New York Head Museum, Richard Nixon's head ruins Bender's illusions about the glamour of a life without a body.
 The next day Bender heads off to the pawn shop to retrieve his body, but it has been sold.
 Later, Nixon's head announces its candidacy for President of Earth, using Bender's body to escape a constitutional provision that "nobody can be elected more than twice".

 Fry, Leela, and Bender take off to Washington, D.C. to stop Nixon and recover Bender's body.
 Directly confronting Nixon fails to recover Bender's body, so the crew infiltrates Nixon's room at the Watergate Hotel.
 Leela successfully separates the sleeping head from the robot body, but Fry accidentally wakes Nixon.
 Confronting the intruders, Nixon begins ranting about his future plans for Earth, such as breaking into people's homes and selling their children's organs to zoos.
 However, Bender records the conversation and knowing that the tape would ruin his election chances if released, Nixon trades the body for the tape.

 On Election Day, Nixon wins by a single vote.
 He regained the robot vote by replacing Bender's body with a giant war robot.
 Meanwhile, Leela and Fry forgot to vote against him.
-The episode ends with Nixon on a rampage and crashing through the exterior walls.
+The episode ends with Nixon on a rampage and crashing through the exterior walls of the White House.